LeastAuthority/S4-2.0/README.rst

 VirtualBox Deployment
 ---------------------

+Creating a deployment running entirely within local VirtualBox VMs is an easy way to tinker with S4 2.0.
+At least, it is in principle.
+In practice, the interaction between NixOps and VirtualBox seems fragile.
+There is a good chance this won't actually work for you.
+It doesn't work for me.
+Bearing that in mind ...

 With a working directory of the root of a checkout of S4-2.0::

    nixops create --deployment your-s4-petname ops/s4.nix ops/s4-vbox.nix